heekunroh/heekunroh.github.io/index.md

 **Note** My first name, Heekun (희건) is pronounced as if "He's gone," yet without 's.
 HE-GONE {: .notice--warning}

-I am currently associate GNC engineer at Satrec Initiative, Co.
-Ltd, since 2019.
+I am currently an associate GNC engineer at Satrec Initiative, Co.
+Ltd, a Korean manufacturer of satellite systems for civil and commercial space applications, since 2019.

 Before joining Satrec Initiative, I obtained his Master's degree from the Department of Aerospace Engineering at Korea Advanced Institute of Science and Technology.
 (Spring 2019, Advisor: Professor Min-Jea Tahk)
 I also received his bachelor's degree in Aerospace Engineering and Electrical Engineering, with the highest honors.
 (Spring 2017, Summa Cum Laude)